davidgasquez/handbook/Data/Data Culture.md

   - Data rarely moves fast enough across companies to enable data-informed decisions.
 - [Earning the authority to deny requests is one of the most important factors to running a world-class data team](https://twitter.com/teej_m/status/1420432376270782464)
 - Data professionals can build consensus as the company becomes more diverse.
 - Data systems can establish methods for understanding the world even as it becomes more complex.
+Data is complex, and will stay that way.
+Not even great business people or strategy can make data simple.
+So we need data people to help guide business efforts.
 - Data literacy can create pathways for anyone to contribute equally to the organization's reality.
   - [Understanding variation is the beginning of data literacy](https://twitter.com/ejames_c/status/1732597443127382369).
 - Create a single space as the central place to post [[Data Practices#Data Request Template]].